bamapr/Python-Script/README.md

 Dependencies :

-- You need python3 , pip3 installed on your server before do anything !
+- You need Python (v.3 min) installed on your server before do anything !

-- Sudo Privileges
+- Root Privileges